AlessandroRizzardi/ORC-Assignment-3/README.md

 ### Folders
 1.  [saved_models](https://github.com/AlessandroRizzardi/ORC-Assignment-3/tree/main/saved_models)  : Folder containing the model's weights got after the training of the NN (to save best performance of the algorithm)
 2. [Papers](https://github.com/AlessandroRizzardi/ORC-Assignment-3/tree/main/Papers)       : Folder containing the text, questions of the assignment and the scientific papers used for both the DQN algorithm implementation and for writing down the final report.
-3. [Tests](https://github.com/AlessandroRizzardi/ORC-Assignment-3/tree/main/Tests)        : Folder containing the different tests/simulations both for the single and double pendulum in order to try to get the optimal hyper-parameters for stabilizing the pendulum around the top position.
+3. [Tests_plots](https://github.com/AlessandroRizzardi/ORC-Assignment-3/tree/main/Tests%20plots)        : Folder containing the different tests/simulations both for the single and double pendulum in order to try to get the optimal hyper-parameters for stabilizing the pendulum around the top position.
+4. [Videos](https://github.com/AlessandroRizzardi/ORC-Assignment-3/tree/main/Videos)      : Folder containing the videos of both Single and Double Pendulum resulting in the best performance we could have been achieved.
+5. [Prova](https://github.com/AlessandroRizzardi/ORC-Assignment-3/tree/main/Prova)        : Folder containing some plots (only for plotting purposes during perfomed tests )
+6. [src](https://github.com/AlessandroRizzardi/ORC-Assignment-3/tree/main/src)            : Folder containing the source code developed during the development of the DQN algorithm

-### Files
+### Files (source code)
 1.  [display.py](https://github.com/AlessandroRizzardi/ORC-Assignment-3/tree/main/src/display.py)    : Connects to gepetto-viewer or webbrowser
 2.  [pendulum.py](https://github.com/AlessandroRizzardi/ORC-Assignment-3/tree/main/src/pendulum.py)   : Creates a continuous state simulation environment for a N-pendulum
 3.  [dpendulum.py](https://github.com/AlessandroRizzardi/ORC-Assignment-3/tree/main/src/dpendulum.py)  : Describes a continuous state pendulum environment with discrete control input